 You should consider your current lenses and make sure that they are going to match the new camera.
 Some lenses are designed for crop sensor cameras and won’t work with full frame.
-Does upgrading to a full frame means that you will also have to spend money on new lenses?
+Does upgrading to a full frame mean that you will also have to spend money on new lenses?

 Size and weight

 Despite the advances in mirrorless cameras, the digital SLR design is still the best for most types of photography.
-The trade-off is the size and weight, as digital SLRs are bigger and heavier than other types of camera.
+The trade-off is the size and weight, as digital SLRs are bigger and heavier than other types of cameras.
 Size and weight are important factors if you like to travel with your cameras, but maybe not so important if you take most of your photos locally.